-When someone talks about desire to homestead, it is easy to conjure up a vision of cows out at pasture, a flock of chickens in the backyard, and an acre of organic crops in the field.
+When someone talks about the desire to homestead, it is easy to conjure up a vision of cows out at pasture, a flock of chickens in the backyard, and an acre of organic crops in the field.
 At the same time, it is easy to confuse homesteading with living off-grid.
-Sometimes the two do meet, but more often that not, they are separate and unique lifestyles of their own.
+Sometimes the two do meet, but more often than not, they are separate and unique lifestyles of their own.

-Something I have been learning in this series, How to Homestead When You Rent, is that homesteading, as much as anything else, is a mindset where you transcend from being a consumer of things, to a creator and fixer of things.
+Something I have been learning in this series, How to Homestead When You Rent, is that homesteading, as much as anything else, is a mindset where you transcend from being a consumer of things to a creator and fixer of things.
 You also become a master in resourcefulness.

 Today I welcome back the Homestead Dreamer, LeAnn Edmondson, for part 4 of a 5 in the exclusive Backdoor Survival series on “How to Homestead When You Rent.”
 If you missed Part 1, click here.
 Part 2 can be found here, and Part 3 can be found here.